RasaHQ/breakoutbot/README.md

 # BreakoutBot

 This repository contains an example project of a text-based adventure game built with Rasa.
-It's an open community project and the goal is to host a proper text based escape room that you can play with.
-It is a community project and we're recording the milestones.
-You can watch the videos describing how this was built here.
+The goal is to host and maintain a proper text based escape room that you can play with.
+This project is open to outside contributions and we're recording the milestones/lessons learned in a series on Youtube.
+You can watch the videos describing how this was built [here]().

 ## Contributing

-This project is a community project and there are many ways you can contribute.
+There are many ways you can contribute to this project.

 - **Give feedback.** If you play with the assistant and notice that there are features missing we'd love to hear it.
 - **Add data.** If you think that there's data missing for some intents you're free to create a PR.